 A sitcom filled with addiction and self-destruction sounds like it might be light on the jokes, but when you Jennifer Saunders and Joanna Lumley into the mix, it’s downright hilarious.
 PR agent Eddy (played by Saunders) and magazine fashion director Patsy (Lumley) relish in their fashion industry success just a tad too much, often blowing their money on alcohol and other pleasures in an attempt to relive their glory days.

-Of course, they end up in dire situation after dire situation, accompanied by hilarious consequences, all of which will lift your spirits above and beyond where you started out.
+They end up in dire situation after dire situation, accompanied by ludicrous consequences, which will lift your spirits above and beyond where you started out.

-And with a second series well on the way, there’s no reason for you not to dive into this hilarious and emotional series.
+a second series coming this April, there’s no reason for you not to dive into this witty and emotional series.
+Watch on Netflix

 Dawn French and Jennifer Saunders ruled the late '80s and early '90s with their sketch series, proving that yes, women are witty, hilarious, and damn right genius, too.